The Best Beer Gardens in Philadelphia This Year

 Located in the heart of the Italian Market, Piazza DiBruno is across the street from the DiBruno Bros 9th Street Bottle Shop.
 The shop sells all manner of delicious alcoholic beverages.
 Wine?
 Check.
 Locally brewed craft beers?
 Check.
 Buy a bottle or can and then cross the street into the piazza.

-Piazza may be overstating it a bit.
-If you’ve been to Italy and are thinking the grand piazza’s, you’ll be disappointed.
-What you will find is a nice pocket park in the Italian Market with tables, chairs and benches to enjoy your delicious beverage.
-You can also grab a cheese or charcuterie board from the Bottle Shop and pair it with your favorite beverage.
-Location: 914 S 9th St. Learn more.
+Piazza may be overstating it a bit, but it’s a nice seating area in the Italian Market with tables, chairs, and benches to enjoy your delicious beverage.
+You can also buy a cheese or charcuterie board from the Bottle Shop and pair it with your favorite beverage or bring in food from any of the other delicious spots in the neighborhood (Paesano’s, Angelo’s Pizzeria, etc.).

 Wissahickon Brewing Company